Ada-Developers-Academy/core-unit-2/building-an-api/create-and-read.md

 | --------------- | ---------------------------------------------------------------------------------------------------------- |
 | `200 OK`        | `[{"id": 1, "title": "Fictional Book Title", "description": "A fantasy novel set in an imaginary world"}]` |

+Now that we have an idea of what our endpoint should look like, we can turn our attention to how to implement it.

-During this method, we will need to:
+Our endpoint will need to:

-1. Retrieve all of the books from the db
+1. Retrieve all of the books from the database
 1. Format the books data into the appropriate structure (list of dictionaries, where each dictionary has `id`, `title`, and `description`)
 1. Send back a response